Mierdin/mierdin.github.io/_posts/2017-08-28-st2arch-1-services.markdown

 ### st2garbagecollector

 `st2garbagecollector` is a relatively simple service aimed at providing garbage collection services for things like action executions and trigger-instances.
 For some high-activity deployments of StackStorm, it may be useful to delete executions after a certain amount of time, rather than continue to keep them around forever, eating up system resources.

+> NOTE that this is "garbage collection" in the StackStorm sense, not at the language level (Python).

 Garbage collection is optional, and not enabled by default.
 You can enable this in the `garbagecollector` section of the [StackStorm config](https://github.com/StackStorm/st2/blob/master/conf/st2.conf.sample).